AtikshC/MouseHead/README.md

 # MouseHead
-Using computer vision to turn your mouse into a head, placed in university hackathon
+Using computer vision to turn your mouse into a head

 Stick your tounge out to left click